USCDTG/public_ppmi_rna_app/README.md

 Functional Version: [https://dev.ppmi.io/#About](https://dev.ppmi.io/#About)
 ## Install HTML (Minimum)

-**Add HTML Line 1 to App Homepage**.
 Installation of the portal requires an HTML call to `ppmi-rna-private.js` application, indicating the location of the database API under the `global_api` parameter, and a `div` element where the APP will be built.

 ** Add HTML Line 1**.
 This `itg_ppmi_rna_app` div element will house the script.